AMReX-Combustion/PeleLMeX/README.md

 ### Compilation

-Both GNUmake and CMake can be used to build a *PeleLMeX* executable, but GNUmake is the preferred choice.
+Both GNUmake and CMake can be used to build *PeleLMeX* executables.
+GNUmake is the preferred choice for single executables when running production simulations.
+While CMake is the preferred method for automatically building and testing most available executables.
 The code handling the initial condition and boundary conditions is unique to each case, and subfolders in the `Exec` directory provide a number of examples.